samyank7/Arkime_ssl_ubuntu_deployment/README.md

 ```

-__If you have activated your ssl for localhost using mkcert follow this:__
+__If you have activated your SSL for localhost using mkcert follow this:__

 we need path for these two certificates: cert.pem and privkey.pem